danhamill/MOVE3/README.md

 | 1900 | 3000 |
 | 1901 | 5000 |

 There should be a individual files for short and long records.
 The files get merged into a single dataframe within the code.
+Example input is provided in `data/`

 ## References
 - England, John F., Jr., Timothy A. Cohn, Beth A. Faber, Jery R. Stedinger, Wilbert O. Thomas Jr., Andrea G. Veilleux, Julie E. Kiang, and Robert R. Mason, Jr. 2019.
 “Guidelines for Determining Flood Flow Frequency—Bulletin 17C.”
 Techniques and Methods.
 US Geological Survey. https://doi.org/10.3133/tm4b5.
 ## Requirements

+Tested on python 3.7

 1. altair
 2. sklearn
 3. numpy